Part B: Who Are the Recent Immigrants?

 Many of the characteristics and circumstances described in this profile vary with age.
 Differences between immigrants or groups of immigrants and the Canadian-born often are at least in part a reflection of differences in the age structure.

-Figure B-1: Immigrants by period of immigration and Canadian-born—age, Vancouver Census Metropolitan Area, 2001 (percentage distribution)
+Figure B-1: Immigrants by period of immigration and Canadian-born, by age, Toronto Census Metropolitan Area, 2001 (percentage distribution)

 More women than men

-The proportion of women in the recent immigrant population in Vancouver is similar to but, at 53%, slightly higher than that of the Canadian-born population.
-More than 60% of recent immigrants from Japan, Slovakia and the Philippines are women.
+The proportion of women in the recent immigrant population in Toronto is similar to but, at 51% to 52%, slightly higher than that of the Canadian-born population.

 |Under 15 years||15 to 24 years||25 to 44 years||45 to 64 years||65 years and over||Total|

-At the opposite end of the spectrum of the gender mix are Iran and Pakistan.
-Over 52% of recent immigrants from these countries are men.
-Men outnumber women by 600 among recent immigrants from Iran and by 400 in the case of Pakistan.
+At the opposite end of the spectrum of the gender mix are Switzerland, Malta, Iraq and Lebanon.
+Fifty-four percent or more of recent immigrants from these countries are men.
+Men outnumber women by 2,500 among recent immigrants from Iran and by 2,300 in the case of Pakistan.

 The gender balance, by country of origin, has not changed greatly since 1996.